staketown/nibiru-oracle-monitoring/README.md

-# Umee oracle monitoring
+# Nibiru oracle monitoring
-This monitoring stack for umee network.
+This monitoring stack for nibiru network.

 ## Prerequisites
 We recommend to deploy monitoring stack on different machine, it requires low server resources,